-& Warin (2005) [31].
-One can find many variants and extensions such as Bouchard & Elie (2008) [10] for BSDEs with jumps, Bouchard & Chassagneux (2008) [9] for reflected BSDEs, and Chassagneux & Richou (2016) [16] for a system of reflected BSDEs arising from optimal switching problems.
-Bender & Denk (2007) [4] proposed a forward scheme free from the linearly growing regression errors existing in the backward schemes; Bender & Steiner (2012) [5] suggested a possible improvement of the scheme [31] by using martingale basis functions for regressions; Crisan & Monolarakis (2014) [19] developed a second-order discretization using the cubature method.
+and Chassagneux & Richou (2016) [16] for a system of reflected BSDEs arising from optimal switching problems.
+Bender & Denk (2007) [4] proposed a forward scheme free from the linearly growing regression errors existing in the backward schemes; Bender & Steiner (2012) [5] suggested a possible improvement of the scheme [32] by using martingale basis functions for regressions; Crisan & Monolarakis (2014) [19] developed a second-order discretization using the cubature method.
 A different scheme based on the optimal quantization was proposed by Bally & Pagès (2003) [6].
-See Pagès & Sagna (2015) [41] and references therein for its recent developments.
+See Pagès & Sagna (2017) [42] and references therein for its recent developments.
 Delarue & Menozzi (2006, 2008) [22, 23] studied a class of quasi-linear PDEs via a coupled forward-backward SDE with Lipschitz functions, which, in particular, becomes equivalent to a special type of quadratic-growth (qg) BSDE (so called deterministic KPZ equation) under a certain setting.
 Recently, Chassagneux & Richou (2016) [15] extended the standard backward scheme to qg-BSDEs with bounded terminal conditions in a Markovian setting.

-As another approach, a semi-analytic approximation scheme was proposed by Fujii & Takahashi (2012) [26] and justified in the Lipschitz case by Takahashi & Yamada (2015) [47].
-An efficient implementation algorithm based on an interacting particle method by Fujii & Takahashi (2015) [28] has been successfully applied to a large scale credit portfolio by Crépey & Song (2015) [18].
+As another approach, a semi-analytic approximation scheme was proposed by Fujii & Takahashi (2012) [27] and justified in the Lipschitz case by Takahashi & Yamada (2015) [48].
+An efficient implementation algorithm based on an interacting particle method by Fujii & Takahashi (2015) [29] has been successfully applied to a large scale credit portfolio by Crépey & Song (2016) [18].
 This is an asymptotic expansion around a linear driver motivated by the observation that, for many financial applications, the non-linear part of the driver is proportional to an interest rate spread and/or a default intensity which is, at most, of the order of a few percentage points.
 Although it cuts the cost of numerical computation drastically under many interesting situations, the non-linear effects may grow and cease to be perturbative when one deals with longer maturities, higher volatilities, or general risk-sensitive control problems for highly concave utility functions.
-For example, the quadratic-growth terms of the control variables appearing in the exponential utility optimization may give rise to significant non-linearity when the risk-averseness is high.

-In this paper, we propose a new approximation scheme for Markovian qg-BSDEs with bounded terminal functions, which aims to achieve the advantages of both the standard Monte Carlo scheme, in terms of generality, and also the semi-analytic approximation scheme, in terms of the lesser numerical cost.
+In this paper, we propose a new approximation scheme for Markovian qg-BSDEs with bounded terminal functions.
+The qg-BSDEs have many applications, in particular, they appear in exponential and power utility optimizations as well as mean-variance hedging problem.
+They are also relevant for a class of recursive utilities introduced by Epstein & Zin (1989) [26], which are widely used in economic theory.
+In addition, a successful scheme for qg-BSDEs possibly provides an unified computation method for a wide range of applications, since it is expected to be applicable also to the standard Lipschitz BSDEs.
+We try to achieve the advantages of both the standard Monte Carlo scheme, in terms of generality, and also the semi-analytic approximation scheme, in terms of the lesser numerical cost.
 The main idea is to decompose the original qg-BSDE into a sequence of qg-BSDEs each of which is defined in a short-time interval.
-We then employ an asymptotic expansion method to solve each of them approximately.1 In order to obtain the total error estimate, we first investigate the propagation of error for a sequence of qg-BSDEs with terminal conditions perturbed by bounded functions, say $\{\delta^i\}{1\leq i\leq n}$.
+We then employ an asymptotic expansion method to solve each of them approximately.
+In order to obtain the total error estimate, we first investigate the propagation of error for a sequence of qg-BSDEs with terminal conditions perturbed by bounded functions, say $\{\delta^i\}{1\leq i\leq n}$.
 The first main result is thus obtained as Theorem 3.1.
 We then substitute the error function associated to the asymptotic expansion in each period for the function δ^i , which then leads to our second main result of Theorem 4.1 providing the total error estimate for the proposed scheme.